aelayyuu/tharlar_md/agent.md

     Members who have their own members
     Expulsion Addition Policies
     Developer of non-compliant members
-    Reporting to
+    Reporting to Can do.
-    Can do
     Agents who are members of you
-    If not, please contact the people who want to become a member.
+    If not, please contact the people
+     who want to become a member.
     Member by scanning the QR code
     You can request a separate login.